 To add Facebook Notes to your page, go to the Page Settings tab.

-Following a click on the Templates and Tabs menu, various options will display Notes.
+After clicking on the Templates and Tabs menu, various options will display Notes.
 Move the slider to the right to enable the notes to function on your Facebook page.

-After you’ve completed the above steps, Facebook Notes will be active on your page.
+Once you’ve completed the above steps, Facebook Notes will be active on your page.
 You are now prepared to begin blogging.

 Using Facebook Notes, Create a Blog Post